xizaoqu/TrajectoryAttention/README.md

 # Download the Depth-Anything-V2-Large checkpoint
 wget https://huggingface.co/depth-anything/Depth-Anything-V2-Large/resolve/main/depth_anything_v2_vitl.pth?download=true
 ```

-Save the checkpoint to the `checkpoints/` directory.
+Save the checkpoints to the `checkpoints/` directory.
 You can also modify the checkpoint path in the running scripts if needed.

 ## Runnig